 "What about those Aurors?"
 Tony pointed to the two guards at the front door.
 "Aren't you still investigating here?"

 "It'll be done by day's end.
-Oh, and there's two pieces of furniture I want from it.
+Oh, and there are two pieces of furniture I want from it.
 I'll take them out this evening."

 The little chair and the crib?
 Ginny asked.
 Harry just smiled.

 They returned to Hogsmeade and left Tony, who had to get back to his renovation job, and spent the rest of the day in the flat.
 Harry filled Ginny in on what had happened last night at the Ministry, but Chadwick Chamberlain's last memory had not been analyzed yet, so he didn't have many details of the plot and the crime.

 "The only thing I know for sure is that Ron was right about Deverill.
 He wanted to use the Pensieve to look at old Cup matches.
 When I left the Ministry last night they hadn't heard from Professor McGonagall yet to see if he had visited her, but they didn't waste any time sacking him."

 "That's so there won't be any complaints from the other teams," Ginny said as she snuggled up closer in the love seat.
 "It'll be brilliant to have Coach Field as the manager.
 Merlin, she deserves it.
 Three league championships in a row.
 She should have been the first choice, anyway."

 "And you deserve it."
 Harry pulled her into yet another snog.